interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 - Dataloader.py: Itwinai's classes for data loading steps
 - Scanner.py: Itwinai's classes selecting channels containing glitches and producing a dataset made of spectrograms

-# Glitchflow package
+## Glitchflow package

 The Glitchflow package contains the pipeline classes for training the DT neural network, collecting metrics using mlflow and tensorboard, and then make inference <br>
-using the trained model and generating synthetic data.
+for the trained model and generating synthetic glitches .
 The model is logged to mlflow.

 - Data.py: module containing data structures and methods for data manipulations used in the pipeline
 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>
   During the inference step the model is retrieved from the mlflow catalogue. <br>
 - Model.py: module containing the neural network definition and the metrics used during the training and inference step.
-- Trainer.py: TorchTrainer class used for model training
+- Trainer.py: TorchTrainer class used for model training.
+See itwinai documentation for more details.
 - Inference.py: Module containing the inference step and a class for generating a synthetic dataset

+ ## Pipeline execution

+ To execute a pipeline use itwinai syntax.
+Assuming the working directory is the same of the config.yaml file

+ >itwinai exec-pipeline +pipe_key="pipeline name" +pipe_steps=[List containing the steps to execute]

+if the pipe_step argument is not given the whole pipeline will be executed.